EslamWalid/EslamWalid/README.md

 - 👋 Hi, I’m Eslam Walid
 - ✍️ I graduate from Electronics and Communication Engineering
 - 👨‍💻 I love coding
-- 👀 I’m interested in Embedded systems and AI
+- 👀 I’m interested in and AI